sowsri1218/Diabetes_Prediction/README.md

 ## License

-This project is licensed under the MIT License.
+This project is open source and available for anyone to use for personal or educational purposes.
+As a portfolio project, it is not encumbered by formal licensing restrictions.
+Feel free to explore, modify, and distribute the code as you see fit.

 ## Results